subpurple/escargot/README.md

 - Because of MSNP limitations, if you want to log in to MSN < 5, you have to store an MD5-encoded password (`User.front_data['msn']['pw_md5']`)

 - Messaging works with MSNP18.
 NS presence is OK, but login toasts are very hit or miss with WLM 2009.
-MPoP features haven't been properly tested yet, and PSMs aren't loaded with newly logged-in accounts on WLM 2009, but are retained if set in WLM 2009.
+MPoP features haven't been properly tested yet.

 YMSG: